 It also helps to get creative with prizes.
 Try a mix of extra vacation days, a free lunch with a coworker, gift cards, and out-of-office activities during office hours.

 7. Assigning an onboarding buddy

-Salesforce onboarding can be stressful, particularly for new employees who don’t know their coworkers very well.
-Provide a go-to person who can answer questions, provide support, and help ease the transition into the new role.
+Salesforce onboarding can be stressful, particularly for new employees who don’t know their coworkers well.
+Provide a go-to person who can answer questions, support, and help ease the transition into the new role.

 Make an effort to pair buddies that are most likely to hit it off.
 Consider the new hire’s personality, and find a likely friend within your team.

 8. Leverage knowledge gained during the interview process

 Your team is bound to gather some useful insight into the new employee’s skills, experience, and learning style throughout the interview process.
 Use that information to design a customized onboarding process.

 Maria Alvarez of Internet Creations says she’s always learning how to work information she learned from interviews into the onboarding program.
 “We conduct two practical skill-based interviews for most of our roles, including Salesforce developers and admin/consultants, and make sure to address skill gaps and strengths to build a custom learning program.”

 Personalized onboarding shows your employees that you want to help them get up to speed easily, not force generic training on them.
 Plus, you can cut back on unnecessary training.
 Employees with previous Salesforce experience can simply merge their accounts to avoid repeating training modules.